Easy Parisian Hot Chocolate Recipe

 • Don’t use chocolate chips for this.
 Chocolate chips are harder to melt as they are made to hold their shape.
 Think about chocolate chip cookies, the chips are meant to retain their shape instead of completely melting off.

-Looking for more drinks recipes?
+Looking for more chocolate drink recipes?
 Check these out too:

 Easy Parisian Hot Chocolate